shoppingflux/php-sdk/docs/development.md

 ### Phing

-To help develop and stay with clean code we have configured a phing command that will help you ensure your code fits our requirement
+To help develop and keep a clean code we have configured a phing command that will help you ensure your code fits our requirement
 ```bash
 docker-compose run sf-php-sdk-dev vendor/bin/phing test